11 Ways to Overcome Procrastination

 2. Focus on your “why.”

-Procrastinators focus more on short-term gains (avoiding the distress associated with the task) as opposed to long-term results (the stress of not doing it, as well as the consequences of you avoiding this task).
-Instead, try focusing on why you are doing it: What are the benefits of completing the task?
+Procrastinators focus more on short-term gains (avoiding the distress associated with the task), as opposed to long-term results (the stress of not doing it, as well as the consequences of avoiding this task).
+Instead, try focusing on why you are doing this task: What are the benefits of completing it?

-If you have been putting off cleaning out a closet, imagine walking into the closet when it is de-cluttered and how good that will feel.
+If you've been putting off cleaning out a closet, imagine walking into the closet when it is decluttered and how good that will feel.
 And consider how much money you will make by selling the items on eBay, or how those in need will feel when they receive these items as donations.